natgo/wt-wiki-scraper/wikitext-transpiled/aircraft/Tornado%20F.3.md

 The main cannon is filled with APHE as main ammunition in all loadouts, so it is good at causing plane fires and destroying lightly armoured targets, including light pillboxes or tanks.
 The gun can destroy howitzers in 3-4 hits from 3 km away, which is decent considering the low ammunition count.

 The gun can receive gun radar assist at about 1.5 km range.
-In this mode, the gun pointer demonstrates where the shells will fly, all pilot has to do is to fire and "slice" enemy plane hull with the gun pointer while doing so.
+In this mode, the gun pointer demonstrates what the shells will intercept, all pilot has to do is to fire and "slice" enemy plane hull with the gun pointer while doing so.
 Accuracy of the gun radar is about 80% and it is very reliable even against wiggling enemy planes within ground interference and despite low fire rate of a gun, making it superior to radar missiles during ground level fights.

 === Suspended armament ===
 {{Specs-Avia-Suspended}}